Bogdan Nicolescu

-Nicolae-Bogdan "Bobe" Nicolescu (born 3 January 1997) is a Romanian basketball player for CSM Oradea and the captain of the Romanian national team.
+Nicolae-Bogdan "Bobe" Nicolescu (born 3 January 1997) is a Romanian basketball player for U-BT Cluj-Napoca and the captain of the Romanian national team.
 He participated at the EuroBasket 2017.
 Bobe is playing in Oradea since 2015 and was part of all of the trophies that team has ever won in Romanian League (2016, 2018, 2019).
 He was part of two All-Star Games, being voted MVP in both of them.